drscotthawley/search-destroyer/README.md

 - Doesn't track or report anything
 - Does store list of (customized) URL patterns to standard extension storage

+## Human Authorship

+This was not vibe-coded, it was me-coded -- with [solveit](https://solve.it.com) AI coaching me every step along the way. ;-)

 ## License

 MIT